Reference architectures

 Linux package Linux package Linux package

-Maintaining a Reference Architecture environment is generally the same as any other GitLab environment is generally covered in other sections of this documentation.
+Maintaining a reference architecture environment is generally the same as any other GitLab environment.

-In this section you’ll find links to documentation for relevant areas as well as any specific Reference Architecture notes.
+In this section you can find links to documentation for relevant areas and specific architecture notes.

 note